-The mission of the Johns Hopkins Predoctoral Clinical Research Training Program (PCTRP) is to:
+The mission of the Predoctoral Clinical Research Training Program (PCTRP) is to:

-- Offer students a more intensive long-term learning experience that prepares them to be exemplary clinical researchers and teachers of clinical research (combined master and doctoral degrees with MD or nursing degree).
+- Offer students an intensive year-long learning experience that prepares them to be exemplary clinical and translational researchers and teachers of research principles and methods.

-- Provide clinical research experiences for predoctoral trainees that will stimulate and maintain their interest in a clinical research career during their medical school training and post-graduate training.
+- Provide clinical research experiences for predoctoral trainees that will stimulate and maintain their interest in a clinical research career during their professional and post-graduate training.

-- Enhance curriculum at Johns Hopkins to provide all predoctoral trainees with core knowledge, attitudes and skills for lifelong interest in participation in clinical research studies.
+- Enhance curriculum at Johns Hopkins to provide predoctoral trainees with core knowledge, attitudes and skills for lifelong interest and participation in clinical and translational research.

-Based out of the Johns Hopkins School of Medicine, we are a collaborative effort of the Johns Hopkins School of Medicine, Johns Hopkins Bloomberg School of Public, the Johns Hopkins School of Nursing, and the Johns Hopkins University Center for BioEngineering Innovation & Design.
+Based out of the Johns Hopkins School of Medicine, this program is a collaborative effort of the Johns Hopkins Schools of Medicine, Bloomberg School of Public, Nursing; the Johns Hopkins University Center for BioEngineering Innovation & Design, the University of Maryland Baltimore (UMB) and Morgan State University.
 Funding is provided by the Johns Hopkins Institute for Clinical and Translational Research (ICTR) through the National Institutes of Health (NIH) National Center for Advancing Translational Sciences (NCATS) through the Clinical and Translational Science Award (CTSA).

 What We Do

-PCRTP offers exposure to and training in clinical research for predoctoral trainees during their early professional development, specially tailored to their degree of interest and commitment.
-The program builds on a strong foundation of interest and expertise in training in patient-oriented research at Johns Hopkins.
-The center brings trainees together with clinical researchers, epidemiologists, biostatisticians, behavioral scientists, molecular scientists, clinical specialists, and engineers to address a wide variety of important scientific challenges.
-Trainees have an opportunity to become part of specialized research teams, collaborating across the Hopkins institutions, and with colleagues across the U.S.
+PCRTP offers exposure to and training in clinical research for predoctoral trainees during their early professional development.
+The program centers around a year-long research project and brings trainees together with researchers, mentors, and advisors from a broad array of disciplines, to help them shape their research and address scientific challenges.
+Trainees have an opportunity to become part of specialized research teams, collaborating across institutions and disciplines, and with colleagues across Maryland and the U.S.

-In this unique predoctoral approach to clinical research training, the program helps to focus and prepare young scholars for careers in clinical research, ideally lessening the gap between biomedical discovery and implementation of new therapies to improve health.
+In this unique predoctoral approach to clinical research training, the program helps to focus and prepare young scholars for careers in clinical research, ideally lessening the gap between biomedical discovery and implementation of innovations to improve health.